Real-Time Quotes is a new section.

 • Despite my past success with only time-delayed quotes, any trader is obviously better off being updated in seconds with Real-Time data so as to avoid a potential surprise trend change.
 You avoid more potential risks that way.
 You also position yourself for success with a variety of trades - whether very short term or longer term.

 Ever since I started using real-time quotes and real-time streaming quotes (live quotes) several years back, I now am addicted to the instant quoting results.
-I now feel that such information is essential for serious trading and investing, even though most of my trades are longer term.
+I now feel that such information is essential for serious trading and investing, even though most of my trades are longer term - within 1 to 3 months.

 While using live quoting, I notice spikes in trading volume and prices as they occur along with live news updates and live charts.
 All of this real-time data is very helpful in planning and tracking trades with more accuracy.